Your student visa - international students

 International students must hold a valid visa in order to study in Australia.
 Many students for this reason apply for a student visa.

 - If your student visa will expire soon but you need to extend your stay for your studies, you will need to apply for a new visa.

-Attached to all student visas are Student Visa Conditions.
+- Attached to all student visas are student visa conditions.
 It is obligatory for student visa holders to comply with these conditions.
-Make sure you are aware what the conditions are of the visa you are holding.
+Make sure you are aware of these conditions.

 It is important to notify the University of Sydney of any change in your current visa status.

-If you have been granted a temporary visa other than a student visa, you will still remain an international student; however your study entitlements may change.
-Please inform the International Student Office of the change and bring along your passport and visa documentation after your visa is granted.
+If you have been granted a temporary visa other than a student visa, you will still remain an international student but your study entitlements may change.

-If you are a currently enrolled international student who has recently been granted Australian permanent residency, you can change your status from international to a domestic student.
+If you are a currently enrolled international student who has recently been granted Australian permanent residency, you can change your student status from international to domestic.

 You can request to change your visa status through Sydney Student.
 You may need to provide additional documentation to the Student Centre.
 If you have any queries about this, please contact the HECS and Fees office.
 Email: email@example.com.

 A status change from international to domestic can only be effective for a unit of study when documentation is presented prior to the census date for that unit of study.
 If documentation of permanent residency is presented after the census date for a unit of study, even if residency has been granted prior to the census date, international tuition fee rates will be charged for that unit of study.
 Domestic fee rates will only apply for subsequent semesters/sessions and units of study.